Aaron-Bopp/TIM/40_Evergreens/Note structures should help curate knowledge.md

 %%If the borders of your structures are loosely defined it will make it easier for your brain to use them.
-Some might say that loosely defined structures will just lead to unorganized thought, ^[[[Prioritize organization over categorization to avoid cognitive bias]]] or that friction can be a boon to creation, which can definitely be true.%%
+Some might say that loosely defined structures will just lead to unorganized thought, ^[[[Prioritize organization over categorization to avoid cognitive bias]]] or that friction can be a boon to creation, which can definitely be true.

 #TO/DO/CONCEPTUALIZE note stuctures and [[What makes a note evergreen]]
+%%
 Examples:
 [[my TO(DO) and EVER(GREEN) structure]] is grouping of tags that I update on every note in [[My TIM]].
 These tags have loosely defined meanings, in that there is no exact definition of what a ever/seed is vs an ever/sprout, and often I will find notes and think that they much more deserve to be in a different category.
 But that process is expected and is part of maintaining [[evergreen notes]].
 I know that I will be going through and constantly adding to, refining, and changing notes and thus changing their status tag, so if a note is mistagged, it will get seen again no matter what.